gaubrey1/celo-ico/README.md

     const getBalanceOfMintifyTokens = async () => {
       try {
         // Get the provider from web3Modal, which in our case is MetaMask
-        // No need for the Signer here, as we are only reading state from the blockchain const provider = await getProviderOrSigner();
+        // No need for the signer here, as we are only reading state from the blockchain const provider = await getProviderOrSigner();
         // Create an instace of token contract const tokenContract = new Contract(